maidstone-hackspace/MHISdisbot/README.md

 [PyYAML](https://pypi.org/project/PyYAML/) (Latest)

-todo:
+**todo:**

 mqtt

 fancy embeds

-make it run as a container (also so the container code can be used to make templates for other mods module) change the discord token to a secret/enviromental variable
+make it run as a container (also so the container code can be used to make templates for other mods module)

+change the discord token to a secret/enviromental variable imported to the container